For the People, on ABC

 This is something I mainly wanted to check out because one of the stars is Britt Robertson.
 I wasn't sure I'd actually be that into it, though, because courtroom dramas are a genre I haven't been into for years.
-In fact, when it debuted in March 2018, it was opposite the series premiere of another new show, "Rise," which I expected to be more interested in than this.
-(The next week, "Rise" moved back an hour, from 10 to 9pm, so after the premiere it wouldn't have been a conflict, anyway.)
-However, I found myself liking "For the People" more than I did "Rise."
-It's still not something I feel greatly excited about, but I do find the cases interesting enough so far, and it reminds me of David E. Kelley lawyer shows I used to watch, back in the day, albeit less quirky than they were.
+However, I found myself liking it more than I expected to.
+I find the cases interesting, and it reminds me of David E. Kelley lawyer shows I used to watch, back in the day, albeit less quirky than they were.
 (Kelley's not involved in this show, though.
 It was created by Paul William Davies, whose work I am unfamiliar with, but he worked on the Shonda Rhimes series "Scandal," and Rhimes herself is an executive producer of this show.)